 University of St. Thomas Law Journal

 Fairfax, Lisa, "Managing Expectations: Does the Directors' Duty to Monitor Promise More than It Can Deliver?"
 (2012).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2427.

 Business Administration, Management, and Operations Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Policy Design, Analysis, and Evaluation Commons, Public Policy Commons